Paqrat76/ts-fhir-datamodels/generator/src/__test__/functional-test/README-Functional-Testing.md

 These custom generated data models are only used to perform a comprehensive set of functional tests to verify the patterns used to create the data models result is correct code.

+These custom resource data models make use of standard FHIR data types and reference standard FHIR resources.
+The primitive FHIR data types are defined in `@paq-ts-fhir/fhir-core`.
+The complex FHIR data types are generated along with the FHIR resources.
+A separate FHIR cache (`.fhir`) was created in `functional-test/ftest-cache` to contain the two custom FHIR resources along with all dependent FHIR resources and complex data types.
+Additionally, ValueSets and CodeSystems required to generate the pseudo-enum classes for those used by the `code` primitive data type having a "required" ValueSet binding are included.

 ## Data Model Requirements

 The primary custom FHIR data model shall support the following requirements: